Ramsey expansions of metrically homogeneous graphs: Introduction

 \section{Introduction}

-A (countable) structure is called {\em homogeneous} if every isomorphism between finite substructures is induced by an automorphism.
+Given a graph, its {\em associated metric space} has its vertices as points, and the distance between two points is the length of the shortest path connecting them.
+A (countable) structure is {\em homogeneous} if every isomorphism between finite substructures is induced by an automorphism.
 A {\em metrically homogeneous graph} is a connected graph with the property that the associated metric space is a homogeneous metric space.
-The {\em associated metric space} of a graph has the vertices as points, and the distance between two points is the length of the shortest path connecting them.

-As a new contribution to the well known classification programme of homogeneous structures (of Lachlan and Cherlin~\cite{Lachlan1984,Lachlan1980,Cherlin1998}), Cherlin~\cite{Cherlin2013} has recently provided a catalogue of metrically homogeneous graphs which is conjectured to be complete.
+As a new contribution to the well known classification programme of homogeneous structures (of Lachlan and Cherlin~\cite{Lachlan1984,Lachlan1980,Cherlin1998}), Cherlin~\cite{Cherlin2013} has recently provided a catalogue of metrically homogeneous graphs.
+While originally this catalogue was only conjectured to be complete, there is now a purported (yet unpublished) proof.\footnote{This is claimed on Cherlin's website: https://sites.math.rutgers.edu/\~{}cherlin/Paper/inprep.html}

-This paper is concerned about properties of ages of structures from Cherlin's catalogue.
+This paper investigates properties of classes of finite substructures of structures from Cherlin's catalogue.
 To state our main results we introduce some terminology first.
-A graph is {\em bipartite} if it contains no odd cycles.
+A graph is {\em bipartite} if it contains no odd cycles and it is \emph{regular} if there exists $0\leq k\leq \infty$ such that the degree of every vertex is $k$.
 The {\em diameter} of a graph is the maximal distance in its associated metric space.
 A graph of diameter $\delta$ is {\em antipodal} if in its associated metric space for every vertex there exists at most one vertex in distance $\delta$ (and it is {\em antipodally closed} if every vertex has a unique such vertex).
-A graph is {\em tree-like} if it is isomorphic to a graph $T_{m,n}$, $2 \leq m,n\leq \infty$, defined as follows: \begin{defn} For $2 \leq m,n\leq \infty$ the graph $T_{m,n}$ is a regular tree-like graph in which the blocks (two-connected components) are cliques of order $n$ and every vertex is a cut vertex, lying in precisely $m$ blocks. \end{defn}
+A graph is {\em tree-like} if it is isomorphic to a graph $T_{m,n}$, $2 \leq m,n\leq \infty$, defined as follows: \begin{defn} Given $2 \leq m,n\leq \infty$, the graph $T_{m,n}$ is defined to be the (regular) graph in which the blocks (two-connected components) are cliques of order $n$ and every vertex is a cut vertex, lying in precisely $m$ blocks. \end{defn}